 If you started out with automatic targeting to do some keyword testing, this is the time to switch to manual campaigns.
 Take the best keywords that your Sponsored Products have proven to be profitable and transfer them to a manually targeted campaign.

 Set Up More Targeted Campaigns

 You can also use manual targeting to set up Sponsored Products for a certain subset of your products that need a performance boost.
 Once the research phase is over, you don’t need to keep running these ads to collect data.
-You can use Sponsored Products to get attention for new products, for instance.
+Then use Sponsored Products to get attention for new products, for instance.
 You don’t need to wait for them to get noticed by chance or to get picked up as a related search.
-You can also use Sponsored Products to promote items that are only popular at certain times.
+Sponsored Products can promote items that are only popular at certain times.
 Seasonal listings may not need much of a boost since searches for these products will naturally peak.
 Sponsored Products will, however, help you to gain an advantage over the competition by immediately driving traffic to your products.
 If you have the Amazon Buy Box but are not getting many page views, Sponsored Products can bring life back to these products with a little push.

 Maximizing the potential for your Sponsored Products will require an investment of money and time.
 If you can power though the first stages, however, you can push an increase in conversions that will more than make up for your efforts.